jeevooo/spikeout/README.md

 The ARIMAX is an extension to the ARIMA which includes a exogenous covariates.
 The covariate is combined with the linear equation as a weighted value.
 The inclusion of a covariates changes the data to a multivariate dataset.

 #### Feature Engineering<a name="sub-sub-heading-221"></a>
 In order to establish a covariate with the data I thought to encode the dates of government shutdown and day of the week (weekend/weekday) with the same paramters of the previous mode (i.e., AR(2), MA(5)).
+The in-sample prediction looked as follows:

 <a href="https://www.codecogs.com/eqnedit.php?latex=Yt&space;=&space;\beta&space;x1t&space;&plus;&space;\beta&space;x2t&space;&plus;&space;rY(t-2)&space;&plus;&space;\alpha&space;\epsilon&space;(t-5)&space;&plus;&space;\epsilon&space;t" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Yt&space;=&space;\beta&space;x1t&space;&plus;&space;\beta&space;x2t&space;&plus;&space;rY(t-2)&space;&plus;&space;\alpha&space;\epsilon&space;(t-5)&space;&plus;&space;\epsilon&space;t" title="Yt = \beta x1t + \beta x2t + rY(t-2) + \alpha \epsilon (t-5) + \epsilon t" /></a>